-We all want the best for our children and it is only natural to wonder if raising a vegan child is ‘the healthiest’ for their little growing bodies.
+We all want the best for our children and it is only natural to wonder if raising vegan kids is ‘the healthiest’ for their little growing bodies.
 According to the Academy of Nutrition and Dietetics, an appropriately planned vegetarian diet (including a vegan diet) can be nutritionally adequate, may provide health benefits and can aid in the prevention and treatment of certain diseases.
 It is deemed appropriate for all stages of the life cycle including pregnancy, lactation, and infancy and well as all through childhood to adolescence and into adulthood.

-The key to following any specific diet is to become familiar with the nutrients that are vital to the health of your growing child.
+The key to following any specific diet is to become familiar with the nutrients that are vital to the health of your growing vegan kids.
 You may already be a pro with your own vegan diet but remember that kiddos have different nutrient needs than adults and these needs change throughout their growing years.

 What does a well-planned vegan diet look like?